Brown rat, Norway rat, Sewer rat Rattus norvegicus

 There are several indicators of a rat infestation, including holes, gnaw marks, tracks, urine trails, fresh droppings, tail smear marks, damaged items and even nests.
 Rodent urine will show up with UV light while most other marks and signs will be visible to the naked eye.
 You may also hear noises in the walls if your pest population have found their home there.

 Amateur use of poison and traditional mouse traps is no longer the most effective, nor the safest form of rat control.
 They take more effort to continuously check, can pose a threat to children and pets, and poisoned carcasses can begin to rot in unreachable locations.
+Once you’ve experienced the smell of a rotting rat carcass you’ll know that it is something to be avoided at all costs, especially as most of the time the rodent will have scurried away to an impossible place to reach to expire, meaning you have to put up with a lingering, highly unpleasant smell for weeks.
+Difficult to stomach in your own home, this could be a commercial nightmare in a shop or food outlet where customers would be justifiably put off.

 The guaranteed method of rat control is to enlist the professional services of a pest control expert, like us.
 Our solutions are not only proven to be effective, but they are also safe and carried out to the highest professional standard.
 We also offer advice when it comes to other measures of rat control, such as how to best rat-proof your property; domestic or commercial.